Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 - [InputEmitter] emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
   This means that you don't have to know how input handling works in Swing or LibGDX, Zircon takes care of this for you.
 - [Layerable] lets you put multiple layers on your screen.
 With this you can have overlays, effects, and that kind of stuff.
-Layering is explained in depth in its own chapter [here][layers].
+Layering is explained in depth in its own chapter [here][how-layers-work].
 - [ShutdownHook] gives you the ability to listen to a shutdown event. (eg: when the user closes the screen) This is abstracted away from the actual underlying system (like Swing or LibGDX).
 - [Styleable] lets you get and set a [StyleSet] for this grid.